 In 1978, Hurricane Greta caused more than US$25 million in damage along the southern coast of Belize.

-In 1980, the RAF Harrier detachment was permanently stationed in Belize.
+In 1980, the RAF Harrier detachment remained stationed in Belize after its deployment became permanent.

-On September 1981, Belize achieved its independence from the United Kingdom, becoming a Commonwealth realm with King Charles III as its monarch.
+On September 1981, Belize achieved its independence from the United Kingdom, becoming the only mainland Central American country which is a Commonwealth realm.

-After Belize achieved independence in 1981 the United Kingdom maintained a deterrent force (British Forces Belize) in the country to protect it from invasion by Guatemala.
+After Belize achieved independence in 1981 the United Kingdom maintained a deterrent force (British Forces Belize) in the country.

-Since 1981, following Belize's Independence, the United States (U.S.) has been a major diplomatic partner to Belize.
+Since 1981, following their Independence, the United States (U.S.) has been a major diplomatic partner to Belize.

-In 1984, George Cadle Price lost his title as head of government.
+In 1984, George Cadle Price lost his position as head of government.

-In 1984, the United Democratic Party (UDP) defeated the People's United Party (PUP) in the first national election after independence.
+In 1984, the PUP was defeated by the United Democratic Party (UDP) in the national election.

-In 1986, the University College of Belize was founded, later evolving into the University of Belize.
+In 1986, the University College of Belize was founded.

-In 1989, the PUP under George Cadle Price returned to power after elections.
+In 1989, the PUP under Price returned to power after elections.

 In 1990, limestone, used in road construction, was the only mineral resource exploited for domestic or export use in Belize.